loudnumbers/loudnumbers_norns/README.md

 ## Tips

 - The script assumes that your .csv file has headers.
 If it doesn't, it'll read the first row of data as headers.
-- The script is a little fragile at the moment.
-Don't feed it anything too weird.
-If it breaks, please let me know (attach the CSV you're using) and I'll try to figure out why.
+- The script expects [wide (not long) data](https://www.statology.org/long-vs-wide-data/).
+Use a pivot table to reformat if you need to.
+A two-minute explainer video on how to do this [can be found here](https://llllllll.co/t/loud-numbers-data-sonification-with-norns/51353/39?u=radioedit).
+- Right now the script treats missing values as zeros.
+This is on my list to fix.
 - Looking for some data to sonify?
-[Step this way](https://docs.google.com/spreadsheets/d/1wZhPLMCHKJvwOkP4juclhjFgqIY8fQFMemwKL2c64vk/edit#gid=0).
+[Step this way](https://github.com/loudnumbers/environmental_data).

 ## Changelog

 ### v0.16

-- Switched graphics to use @markeats’ lib.Graph library, rather than my hand-coded bar chart thing.
+- Switched graphics to use @markeats’ lib.Graph 2 library, rather than my hand-coded bar chart thing.

 - Support for custom csv separators - Europeans rejoice.
 Change line 31 (the sep variable) if you’re not using comma-separated values.

 - File and column names are now alphabetically ordered in menus, giving more consistency than the random ordering that came before.
 If you want a particular file or column to load automatically when the script is loaded, add an underscore (_) to the beginning of the file or column name.

 ### v0.15